palistra/devops-demolabs/Lab-1-Order-Pipeline.md

     <li>On the <b>INPUT</b> tab, enter "Build" for Stage Name.
 Note that:
     <ul>
     <li>'Input Type' is set to a SCM Repository, in this case, Git.
     <li>'Git Repository' is set to the name of the Git Repository we just cloned.
+Make sure to select the right Github repo from the dropdown list.
     <li>'Git URL' is set to the URL of the Git Repository we just cloned.
     <li>'Branch' is set to "Master".
     <li>'Stage Trigger' is set to "Run jobs whenever a change is pushed to Git", resulting in the Build stage running continuously when Git is updated.